aadi350/data-science-syllabus/interview-questions/behavioural.md

 3. Give examples of how you’ve pursued this passion.
 4. Relate it back to the job.
 *Prompts to flesh out an answer*
-- What motivates you
+- What do you find yourself naturally attracted to OR find yourself doing in your free time ?
-- What your strengths may be
+- Practical needs for a job?
-- What interests you personally and professionally
+- What does success look like for my future self?

 ### What can you contribute to this company?
 Showcase how I see myself fitting into company culture, personal approach to working with others, strength of work ethic.